tanrobotix/gremlin-operator/README.md

 # gremlin-operator

-Chaos test Kubernetes pods using https://www.gremlin.com
+Chaos test Kubernetes pods using https://www.gremlin.com.
+Break things on purpose.

 This is an open-source Operator for scheduling attacks on pods within a Kubernetes cluster using CRD's.